GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

     ```

-??? note "What's that export command doing there ?"
+??? clipboard-question "What's that export command doing there ?"

     Merqury as a package ships with a lot of scripts, especially for plotting.
 The `merqury.sh` command that we're using is calling those scripts, but we need to tell it where we installed Merqury.